Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Can older properties switch from RUBS or flat-rate billing to submetering?

-Yes, but retrofitting older buildings may require plumbing upgrades, which can increase costs.
-Many HOAs choose phased installations or seek rebates and financing programs to make the transition more affordable.
+Yes, older properties can transition to submetering, though in some cases, retrofitting may require plumbing upgrades, which can increase project costs.
+Many HOAs choose phased installations or explore available rebates or financing options to help manage the transition more affordably.